janis-commerce/oauth-native/README.md

 ### withTokensExpirationAccess HOC

 HOC that provides automatic token expiration handling to wrapped components.
-It monitors the access token and refreshes it if it’s about to expire, ensuring the user session stays active without manual intervention as well as providing the option to alert the user some time before the token expires.
+It monitors the access token and refreshes it if it's about to expire, ensuring the user session stays active without manual intervention as well as providing the option to alert the user some time before the token expires.

 ```js